 Windows USB/DVD Download Tool

-The official Windows 7 USB/DVD Download Tool is one of the largely used tools to prepare bootable USB of Windows operating system.
-Although it has not received any major updates since its initial release, Microsoft has quietly renamed the program page as Windows USB/DVD Download Tool in the last few months.
+The official Windows 7 USB/DVD Download Tool is one of the primarily used tools to prepare bootable USB of Windows operating system.
+Although it has not received any significant updates since its initial release, Microsoft has quietly renamed the program page as Windows USB/DVD Download Tool in the last few months.

 Interestingly, contrary to what the page title and file name of the installer says, you’ll see Windows 7 USB/DVD Download Tool as the title on the installer as well as the program.
 It looks like the folks at Microsoft are too busy with the development of Windows 10!